-The Records Management Professional Certificate Program is administered by the Georgia Records Association (GRA).
-The program consists of multiple training courses designed to enhance the knowledge and skills of those persons responsible for the management and administration of state and local government records in Georgia.
+The Records Management Professional Certificate Program is administered by the Georgia Records Association (GRA), which offers training and information designed to strengthen the knowledge and skills of records management professionals across Georgia.

 Program Goals

-1. Increase knowledge of the major aspects of public records and information management.
+- Enhance knowledge of key aspects of public records and information management

-2. Develop skills necessary to carry out records and information management functions in Program state and local government.
+- Develop essential skills for managing records and information within state and local government.

-4. Increase the professionalism of state and local government public records and information managers in Georgia.
+- Promote professionalism among state and local government public records and information managers in Georgia.

-The GRMP program will meet these goals by encouraging GRA members to take a series of GRA training courses that will provide the core of records management knowledge and skills needed to effectively manage Georgia records, and provide a blueprint for these individuals to follow to ensure a high level of professionalism.
+To achieve these goals, the GRMP program encourages GRA members to participate in a series of training courses that provide foundational knowledge and skills for effectively managing Georgia’s records, while offering a clear path for maintaining a high level of professionalism.

 Eligibility Criteria

-1. Must currently be a state or local government employee in Georgia with records or information management responsibilities.
+- Be a public or private sector employee in Georgia with records or information management responsibilities.

 Requirements